vectorgrp/XCPlite/README.md

 ### Whats new in XCPlite V0.9.3

+Work in progress

 - More flexible addressing mode configuration in xcp_cfg.h
 - Absolute calibration segment addressing (OPTION_CAL_SEGMENTS_ABS in main_cfg.h)
 - Signature of xcplib::CreateCalSeg changed, pointer to reference page page
 - Automatic EPK segment is optional  (OPTION_CAL_SEGMENT_EPK in main_cfg.h)
-- Support for more that one base address in relative address mode
+- Support for more than one base address in relative address mode
 - Optional async event with 1ms cycle time and prescaler support (OPTION_DAQ_ASYNC_EVENT in main_cfg.h)
-- New experimental demo no_a2l_demo to demonstrate workflows without runtime A2L generation (using a XCPlite specific A2L creator), see README.MD of no_a2l_demo)
+- New experimental demo no_a2l_demo to demonstrate workflows without runtime A2L generation (using a XCPlite specific A2L creator, see README.MD of no_a2l_demo)
 - Memory optimization for event/daq-list mapping
 - Internal naming convention refactored to support A2L creation for dynamic objects from ELF/DWARF binaries  (gXcp, gA2l and __* are ignored by the A2L creator)
-- Generated A2L file used the project_no identifier to indicate the configured addressing schema
+- Generated A2L file uses the project_no identifier to indicate the configured addressing schema (currently ACSDD or CASDD)
 - Generate IF_DATA CANAPE_ADDRESS_UPDATE for memory segments
+- Option to include or embed AML files
+- Bugfixes

 ### Whats new in XCPlite V0.9.2